The PFiddlesoft Frameworks include the PFAssistive Framework and the PFEventTaps Framework.

 The two frameworks are independent of one another.
 Both together enable you to write a full-featured assistive application, but you may need only one or the other to accomplish more limited purposes.

-For detailed instructions and sample code, read or download our Assistive Application Programming Guide for Mac OS X, a detailed PDF document explaining how to use both of the PFiddlesoft Frameworks to write assistive applications, with sample code.
+For detailed instructions and sample code, read or download our Assistive Application Programming Guide for OS X, a detailed PDF document explaining how to use both of the PFiddlesoft Frameworks to write assistive applications, with sample code.
 Also download the PFAssistive Framework Reference and the PFEventTaps Framework Reference for detailed documentation of all of the frameworks' classes, protocols, and methods.
-The Programming Guide is also included in both framework bundles along with detailed framework references.
-Download the source code for our free Event Taps Testbench developer utility in the form of an Xcode 3.2 project file, to serve as example code showing how to use the PFEventTaps framework.
+The Programming Guide is also included in both downloadable framework disk images along with detailed framework references.
+Download the SimpleScreenReader 1.4.0 source code for example code showing how to use the PFAssistive Framework.
+Download the source code for our free Event Taps Testbench developer utility for example code showing how to use the PFEventTaps framework.

 This page was first published by PFiddlesoft on May 25, 2010.
 Last updated November 25, 2015

 Copyright © 2003-2015 Bill Cheeseman.
 Used by permission.
 All Rights Reserved.

 PFiddlesoft, PFiddle Software, Pfiddle, Pfiddles, and the PFiddlesoft logo are trademarks of PreForm Assistive Technologies, LLC.